You should never ignore this if you are trying to lose weight.

 Make no mistake about it...

-If you fail to go out and get the desired food, your brain will start retrieving more memories and thoughts about the food, creating more mental images and strengthening the craving.
+If you fail to go out and get the desired food, your brain will start retrieving more memories and thoughts about the food, creating more mental images and strengthening the craving for the desired food.

 You start imagining what it feels and smells like and this process continues in a negative cycle with increasing awareness of your desire for the food and your lack of action.

-Resistance to these thoughts just make it worse by generating more thoughts.
+Resistance to these food cravings just make it worse by generating more thoughts.
 It's like when someone tells you to not think about the colour pink, it becomes impossible to prevent that thought.

-Eventually this cruel cycle of desire and imagery mess with our ability to perform any other tasks and we seek out that food or disrupt the process with a distracted thought and will power.
+Eventually this cruel cycle of desire and imagery mess with our ability to perform any other tasks and we seek out the craved food or we disrupt the process with a distracted thought and will power.

 The list below shows the 6 most common symptoms of food addiction.
 I am sure you will find them to be quite familiar.

 Emotional eating is the next major reason most of us are unable to stick to a diet.
 In comparison to food cravings, emotional eating is more about how many of us eat in response to the emotions we experience.

 A natural assumption would be to think of someone eating a tub of ice cream after a break up, but emotional eating can be associated with positive and negative emotions.